SichangHe/rails_forum/README.md

 rubocop -a
 ```

-## development
+## Development

-run the server and start tailwindcss
+Run the server and start tailwindcss

 ```shell
 ./bin/dev
 ```

-the server will be available at port 3000
+The server will be available at port 3000

-the text editor I use on this project is visual studio code
+The text editor I use on this project is visual studio code

-### formatter
+### Formatter

 - aliariff.vscode-erb-beautify
 - heybourn.headwind